 There are a couple of advantages and disadvantages for opening a cash account compared to a margin account, especially if you are an active trader.
 Cash accounts allow you to only use the available cash in your account and the funds must follow Regulation T rules.

-This means that when you buy or sell a security they will be considered unsettled funds until two days after the execution when the trade exchange finalizes between clearing firms.
+This means that when you buy or sell a security, they will be considered unsettled funds until one day after the execution when the trade exchange finalizes between clearing firms.

 Cash Account Settlement Rules

-For stocks, it is the trade date plus two trading days for cash to settle while for options it is only the trade date plus one trading day for the funds to settle.
-So if you buy an option on Monday and sell it on Tuesday, then those funds won’t clear until Wednesday.
+For stocks and options, it is the trade date plus one trading day for cash to settle.
+So if you buy a stock or option on Monday and sell it on Tuesday, then those funds won’t clear until Wednesday.

-If you buy a stock on Monday and sell on Tuesday, those funds won’t settle until Friday.
-This is a major drawback for active traders as you have to wait for those funds to settle before using them again.
+This is a drawback for active traders as you have to wait for those funds to settle before using them again.

 One major plus side to cash accounts is you can day trade all you want as long as you have settled funds and won’t be held to the pattern day trading rules in a margin account.